Street trading consentLast updated: 24 February 2014 13:14 UK

 - Your proposed trading location will not conflict with our adopted policy guidelines

 To clarify, a street trading consent would not be required for:

 - A pedlar - you cannot set up a stall or stop in any one location for a period of time.
 You must trade as you travel and not travel to trade.

 - A trunk road picnic area.

-- A news vendor - you must sell only newspapers or periodicals and/or have a stall occupying less than 1 metre in length/width or 2 metres in height.
+- A news vendor - you must sell only newspapers or periodicals and/or have a stall occupying less than one metre in length or width, or one metres in height.
 A stall must not stand on the carriageway of a street.

 - A roundsman - for example milkmen, coalmen and other persons who go to regular customers.

 - A highway amenity for structures on the highway to provide for recreation, refreshment or the production of income - a licence must be obtained from the City Engineer's Department.

 - A charitable street collection.

 - Trading carried out at a petrol filling station.

 - Trading in and around shops (including in a street adjoining shop premises so used as part of the business of the shop).